Savory Shortbread Cookies

 As an Amazon Affilate, I earn commission on qualifying purchases.

-Cheddar rosemary shortbread cookies (aka biscuits or crackers) are a delicious treat.
-Aged cheddar cheese and a hint of rosemary are combined with buttery, crumbly shortbread to make the perfect cocktail party appetizer or simple snack with a glass of wine.
+Savory shortbread cookies with rosemary (aka biscuits or crackers) are a delicious treat.
+Aged cheddar cheese, and a hint of rosemary are combined with buttery, crumbly shortbread to make the perfect cocktail party appetizer or simple snack with a glass of wine.
 They are also fantastic on a charcuterie board!

 Closeup of rosemary shortbread cookies.